Maria T. Bulzacchelli

 A.B., Bowdoin College, 1995; Ph.D., Johns Hopkins University, 2006

-Injury prevention and control, occupational safety, prevention practices, evaluation research
+Injury prevention and control, occupational safety, prevention practices, policy implementation, evaluation research

 My research interests are mainly in the area of injury prevention and control.
-My work emphasizes the role of public policy in preventing injuries, with much of my work focusing on evaluating the effectiveness of injury prevention policies and programs.
-I am especially interested in understanding safety practices, compliance with safety standards, and the role of the built environment in creating safe work environments.
-My current project focuses on preventing injuries among U.S. Army recruits.
-I am working with researchers from the United States Army Research Institute of Environmental Medicine (USARIEM) and ENVIRON International Corporation to study the costs of injuries occurring during basic combat training and risk factors for the most costly injuries.
-The findings from this project will assist U.S. Army decision makers in developing strategies for preventing injuries and lowering costs.
-I am also involved in projects studying injuries and safety practices among workers in the tree care industry.
+My work centers on the role of public policy in preventing injuries, with much of my work evaluating the effectiveness of injury prevention policies and programs.
+Most of my work focuses on occupational injury prevention and safety-related behaviors.
+I am also interested in studying local implementation of injury prevention policies and programs.
+The overarching objective of my research is to increase our understanding of the relationship between regulatory enforcement, policy implementation, safety practices, and injury rates.
+The ultimate aim of this line of work is to ensure that our collective public resources are used most effectively and efficiently to prevent injuries.
+I am currently working with researchers from the United States Army Research Institute of Environmental Medicine (USARIEM) and ENVIRON International Corporation to study the costs of injuries occurring during basic combat training and risk factors for the most costly injuries.
+I am also studying injuries and safety practices among workers in the tree care industry.